-The Electricity Supply By-Laws were amended and changed to facilitate co-generation by means of solar photo voltaic systems.
+The Electricity Supply By-Laws were amended and changed to facilitate co-generation by means of solar photovoltaic systems.
 PV installation applications were processed by the Electro-technical Engineering Department for approval, as required for safety reasons.
 During the financial year applications for 1, 5 MW of solar PV plants had been received.
 In addition, special co-generation tariffs were developed to facilitate consumers who installed PV plants.

-A Time of Use project was initiated during the financial year.
-Smart meters will be introduced during the 2015/2016 financial year on a test and research basis prior to introducing a Time of Use tariff for domestic consumers.
+A Time-of-Use project was initiated during the financial year.
+Smart meters were introduced during the 2015/2016 financial year on a test and research basis prior to introducing a Time-of-Use tariff for domestic consumers.